 - Legal requirements (ADA, WCAG) for many organizations

-- Enables deaf and hard-of-hearing viewers to enjoy your content
+- Deaf and hard-of-hearing viewers can actually use your content

-- 85% of social media videos are watched on mute
+- 85% of social videos play on mute

 - Reduces drop-off from unclear audio or accents

-- Increases chances of appearing in YouTube searches
+- Better odds of appearing in YouTube searches

 Global Reach